 - coriander leaves, finely chopped

 - Pin-bone the salmon and remove the skin.
-Place in a non-metallic container and cover with the cure mix on both sides.
+Then place in a non-metallic container and cover with the cure mix on both sides.
 Cover and leave to cure in the fridge for 24 hours, turning several times to ensure an even cure.

 - Once ready, wash off the cure in cold water and pat dry.
 Dice into 1cm cubes, mix with the teriyaki sauce and set aside.